mhkeller/layercake.graphics/content/guide/01-store-api.md

 ### flatData: `<Array>`

+An alternative to setting a flatten function is to pass in a flat copy of the data using `flatData`.

-If your data was originally flat but it's since been transformed it into a format more convenient for your components (or you just have a flat copy lying around somewhere) you can pass that data here and it will be used to measure extents using the x, y and r accessors.
+This can be preferable if you already have a flat copy of your data from some pre-transformation step.
+This data will only be used to measure extents using the x, y and r accessors.

+Here's an example showing passing different data formats for extent calculation versus what is used by layer components.

 ```js
 const flatData = [